samroshan1310/Inventory-Management-System-/README.md

 # SQL_practice

-I have queried a couple of questions from the dataset DVDRentals from kaggle
+I have used a dataset from kaggle called DVDRentals and have queried some prompts, which involve the usage of most of SQL commands.